 Courses in the graduate certificate program are offered online.
 The practicum is based on student needs, and is planned with students in a location convenient for them.
-A student who completes the graduate certificate may apply these hours of credit toward electives in the Master of Science in Nursing degree.
+A student who completes the graduate certificate may apply these hours of credit toward electives in the MSN degree.

-APPLICANTS FOR THE GRADUATE CERTIFICATE IN NURSING EDUCATION
+APPLICATION MATERIALS REQUIRED FOR THE GRADUATE CERTIFICATE IN NURSING EDUCATION